Maceo Pinkard: Review

 The Negro hit of the year, with book by Irving C. Miller and music by Maceo Pinkard, opened at Daly's 63rd Street Theater in November.
-"The dressing rooms, which were built for Shuffle Along," say Eubie Blake, "were completed just in time for Liza."
+"The dressing rooms, which were built for Shuffle Along," said Eubie Blake, "were completed just in time for Liza."
 A few months later Liza moved to the Nora Bayes Theater on 44th Street, and became the first Negro show to play Broadway proper during the regular season.
 (Only the summer months had been available for Negro productions heretofore, while the critics wondered why the shows were presented at such a hot time of the year.)
 Liza ran for 172 performances at a time when a run of one hundred was considered good.

 Maceo Pinkard died in New York City on July 19, 1962.
 Each year, Bluefield State University holds a weeklong festival in honor of its famous alumnus.

 In 1999, the Grammy-nominated album The Love Movement by A Tribe Called Quest included a sample of the 1920 Maceo Pinkard composition "Start It Up."